 While working as a professor at Atlanta University, W.E.B.
 Du Bois rose to national prominence when he very publicly opposed Booker T. Washington's "Atlanta Compromise," an agreement that asserted that vocational education for blacks was more valuable to them than social advantages like higher education or political office.

-Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment.
+Du Bois criticized Washington for not demanding full equality for African Americans, as granted by the 14th Amendment.
 Du Bois fought what he believed was an inferior strategy, subsequently becoming a spokesperson for full and equal rights in every realm of a person's life.

 'The Souls of Black Folks'

-In 1903, Du Bois published his seminal work, The Souls of Black Folk, a collection of 14 essays.
+In 1903, Du Bois published a seminal work, The Souls of Black Folk, a collection of 14 essays.
 In the years following, he adamantly opposed the idea of biological white superiority and vocally supported women's rights.

 In 1909, Du Bois co-founded the National Association for the Advancement of Colored People (NAACP) and served as editor of its monthly magazine, The Crisis.